Director / Screenwriter

 Social Drama · 4×50 min · Place of Power

-The boundary between hearing and deaf worlds.
-A hotline operator loses her hearing and returns home to save her brother and protect her mother from fraudsters.
+A hotline operator begins to lose her hearing and returns home.
+There she has to pull her brother out of trouble and protect her mother from scammers before the family finally breaks apart.

 Completed Films